sillysandvich/pyspray/README.md

 # pyspray
- CLI interface to streamline the process of making tf2 sprays (Very Gay)
+ CLI interface to streamline the process of making TF2 sprays.

 ## Installation